openlookeng/openLooKeng-installation/README.md

 This command will upgrade the current openLooKeng Service to target version, preserving all the existing configurations on current cluster.
-Execute below command to list all available versions:
+Execute the command below to list all available versions:

 ```shell
 bash <(wget -qO- https://download.openlookeng.io/install.sh) -l